 The Academy Geography Department is based in three dedicated geography rooms on the top floor of the main building.
 There are three full-time and one part time teacher within the department and a classroom assistant.
-Monday and Tuesday afternoons are used for subject support.
-Tuesday is for KS4 & 5 with Mr Cox and Mr Gatland, KS3 support is on Monday with Mrs Ditchburn.
-Department meetings are Wednesday afternoons and staff training is on Thursday.
+Subject support is on Monday after school with Mr Cox and also during every lunchtime Monday-Friday.

 |Mr J Cox||Head of Department|